-Inclusion, tolerance and defiance were the self-stated aims of this year’s Iris Prize Film Festival in Cardiff, a perspective- and genre-spanning showcase of queer cinema that constitutes keen practice of the principles the festival has preached en route to becoming the world’s largest LGBT+ short film prize.
+Inclusion, tolerance and defiance were the self-stated aims of this year’s Iris Prize Film Festival in Cardiff, a perspective- and genre-spanning showcase of queer cinema that constitutes keen practice of the principles the festival has preached en route to becoming the world’s largest LGBTQ+ short film prize.
 In this 50-strong slate – 36 films competing for the £30,000 top prize, 15 comprising the Best British Short sidebar, and one crossover – Iris’ 13th edition brought to bear a cross-continental consideration of the contemporary queer experience.
 Here are six standouts showing new directions in its cinematic expressions.

 Alfie Dale’s endearing effort in magic realism earned the unprecedented honour of scooping the Best British Short prize alongside the category’s audience and youth jury awards.
 That triple-crown glory is an apt indication of this sensitive portrait’s likely crossover appeal: a tender outlook on childhood innocence and unconditional love, it’s told from the perspective of a seven year old as his older sibling comes out as transgender.
 Experienced in the depiction of marginalised communities from a prior short set among the Roma community, Dale – himself cis – took care to cast a trans actor in the lead role and worked extensively with charity Mermaids to ensure a faithful portrait of trans youth experience.
 The result is a gorgeous short as steadfast in its representative resolve as it is singular in its empathetic importance.